 1887 - Future reds keeper Ned Doig won the first of his five Scotland caps as they beat Northern Ireland 4-1 in the British International Championships at Hampden Park.

-2003 – Polish keeper Jakub Ojrzynski was born.
+2003 – Polish keeper Jakub Ojrzyński was born in Warsaw.
 He arrived at the Academy in the summer of 2019, turning professional in July 2020.

 1973 – Former first-team fitness coach Paco de Miguel was born in Madrid.
 He left Valencia to move to Anfield in 2007, continuing to work with Rafael Benítez at future clubs.